mark-orion/PyFSPro/README.md

 * PROC-OFF - choose processing mode (OFF, AVG, DIFF, CUMSUM)
 * DynDark - (enabled by default) use stack average as dark frame for DIFF and CUMSUM.
 The moment the button gets disabled, the current frame will be used as fixed dark frame.
 * Reset - resets all gain and offset settings to default values.
 Resets cumulative summing when in CUMSUM mode.
+* TR-OFF - Transient Filter (OFF, Rising Intensity Slope, Falling Intensity Slope)
-* The top slider sets the sensitivity of the vector output.
+* The top slider sets the sensitivity of the vector output or the triggerlevel in transient mode.
 * The bottom slider sets the stack size.
 The number of frames is displayed to the right.
 It turns green when the stack is full and rolling.
 * X / Y - flip image around X or Y axis.
 * GREY - click to change color palette from greyscale to pseudo color.